ahmadsalimi/MultiCycle/README.md

         ![](images/waveform4.jpg)

-So, we can see that all instructions are rau seccessfully.
+So, we can see that all instructions are ran seccessfully.